<%- data.texts.loaderText %>

 - sliced luncheon meats, including those made from chicken and turkey

-If you eat more than 90g of red or processed meat a day, it's recommended that you reduce your intake to 70g a day.
+If you eat more than 90g of red or processed meat a day, it's recommended that you reduce your intake to 70g or less a day.

 You can do this by eating smaller portions of red and processed meat, eating these meats less often or swapping them for alternatives.